 “But how will you lay out the solar panels on your van’s roof?”

-Will you install the panels in the front of the van, or the rear?
+Will you install the panels in the front of the van or the rear?
 Will you lay the panels horizontally or lengthwise?
 And finally, will you mix and match solar panels of different sizes to maximize your solar wattage intake?

-In this post, we will go over several of the major issues to consider when planning a solar panel layout on your camper van roof.
+In this post, we will go over several of the significant issues to consider when planning a solar panel layout on your camper van roof.
 We will also look at several popular solar layouts and provide our pros and cons for each.

-1. Location of Ventilation Fan(s) and Other Rooftop Installations
+Location of Ventilation Fan(s) and Other Rooftop Installations

 If you have a more complicated build, you may also want to plan for other rooftop installations like an A/C unit, satellite dish, sunroofs, and more.
 All these extra roof additions will mean less overall space for your solar panels.

-2. Dimensions Of Available Roof Space
+Dimensions of Available Roof Space

 After factoring in the location of your ventilation fan (and other roof installations), analyze the remaining available space on your camper’s roof.
 Every camper van has slightly different dimensions.